 Knowing the linear footage of your freight will help you get the most accurate freight-shipping quote, as well as identify upfront whether shipping LTL, TL, or STL is the most cost-effective method.
 “Linear feet” refers to the amount of space freight takes up in a trailer.
 If you’ve never calculated linear feet before, we have a helpful guide that will walk you through the process.
 Here’s a quick overview:

-- Divide the total number of pallets by 2.
+- Divide the total number of pallets by two.

 - Take this number and multiply it by the pallet length in inches.